 Creatovators was set up after our founder’s son received a diagnosis of Asperger’s Syndrome.
 When seeking out help and advice, June Grindley discovered there was very little available and set out on a quest to change this.
-She re-trained and, with encouragement from other families who had children on he spectrum, whilst studying for an MSc in Autism she established the Social Enterprise.
+With encouragement from other families who had children on the spectrum and whilst studying for an MSc in Autism, she established the Social Enterprise.

-On paper, our amazing team includes 4 directors, 22 volunteers and 1 high school apprentice.
-Realistically, those who use our services are also an integral part of this great team as we all help, support, encourage and learn from each other.
+On paper, our amazing team includes 3 directors, 22 volunteers and 1 high school apprentice.
+Those who use our services are also an integral part of this great team, as we all support, encourage and learn from each other.

 June Grindley MSc

 Founder, Director and Senior Autism Practitioner

-June Grindley began working with people on the Autistic Spectrum in 1998 and her son has a diagnosis of Asperger’s Syndrome.
-With a background in Listening, Business and Training she added to her skills by completing an MSc in Autism in 2013, during which she extensively studied Lego®-based Therapy.
-June was one of the first people to introduce this therapy to Scotland.
-With her blend of personal experience, professional experience and training, June has a unique insight into supporting those on the spectrum and their families.
-With her business and training background she is able to educate professionals in all walks of life in supporting people on the spectrum.
+June Grindley began working with people on the autistic spectrum in 1998 and her son has a diagnosis of Asperger’s Syndrome.
+With a background in Listening, Business, and Training, she added to her skills by completing an MSc in Autism in 2013.
+During this time, she extensively studied what was known as Lego®-based Therapy and became one of the first people to introduce it to Scotland.
+With her blend of personal and professional experience, June has a unique insight into supporting those on the spectrum and their families.
+With her business and training background, she’s able to educate professionals in all walks of life about supporting people on the spectrum.

-Jacqueline Patrick has a wealth of knowledge and understanding of the complex issues and challenges faced by families with children on the Autistic Spectrum.
-From the outset of her own childrens’ first ASD assessment, Jacqueline threw herself in to every parent training event and support group available.
-She learned how to navigate the often complex pathways and systems that families dealing with assessment and diagnosis face.
-Through her sustained involvement with local groups, Jacqueline has used her learned knowledge and own experiences to help guide other families through difficulties with education, medical help and welfare benefits, all the while providing much needed practical and emotional support.
+Jacqueline Patrick has a wealth of knowledge and understanding of the issues and challenges faced by families with children on the Autistic Spectrum.
+From the outset of her own children’s first autism assessment, Jacqueline threw herself into every parent training event and support group available.
+She learned how to navigate the often complex pathways and systems that families confront when dealing with assessments and diagnoses.
+Through her sustained involvement with local groups, Jacqueline has used her experiences to guide other families through difficulties with education, medical help and welfare benefits, all while providing much needed practical and emotional support.